 Under employment law in Mexico, there is no minimum notice period that employees must provide when they resign, meaning that an employee can resign with immediate effect without penalty.
 However, it is common for a notice period to be written into the employment contract.

-In the event that an employer decides to dismiss an employee without just cause, the employee is entitled to compensation that includes:
+If an employer decides to dismiss an employee without just cause, the employee is entitled to compensation that includes:

 - Payment for all hours worked